 SIGNS OF A LACK OF EMPATHY

-- Seems to have plenty of empathy for you, but not for others.
-Watch out–you’re next.
+- In the beginning, he or she seems to have plenty of empathy for you, but not much for others.
+Watch out–-you’re next.

 - Indifference to the suffering of others.